-1.1.3 CheckPoint recommends horizontal mounting for the Series 5400/8400 model pumps where possible.
-This allows the suction check valve to have gravity assistance in closing.
+1.1.3 CheckPoint recommends horizontal mounting for the Series 6200 model pumps where possible.
 However, you may also mount the pump in other orientations, subject to the condition that the chemical head should be no higher than level with the motor.
-If mounting will be other than horizontally, you must use spring-loaded suction checks, which can be requested at time of order or sent to you in the field.